The Mall Maidstone: History

 The Mall Maidstone was built in 1976 as the 'Stoneborough Centre,' with a 7-storey office block on the top, named 'Stoneborough House.'
 In the 1990s, the shopping centre was rebranded as 'Chequers Shopping Centre,' to coincide with works on the main entrances and refurbishment work that was going on at the time.
 The office block above retained its original name.

 The centre opened with a Sainsbury's supermarket, which closed and relocated to a separate building immediately east of the bus station in 2000.

-In 2005, the centre was purchased by The Mall Fund, who once again set about refurbishing the centre with their own, distinctive pink corporate branding.
+In 2005, the centre was purchased by Capital & Regional, who once again set about refurbishing the centre with their own, distinctive pink corporate branding.
 An agreement was subsequently signed that Maidstone Borough Council would move into the office block on top of the centre, after extensive refurbishment of that, and the construction of a 'Gateway' reception area.
 The council signed a 99-year lease and took up residence in May 2007, with the block renamed 'Maidstone House'.

-Today, The Mall Maidstone hosts a wide variety of shops, from independent retailers to big chain names like Sports Direct.
-It is a key part of the town centre, also containing the Chequers Bus Station, retaining the old name, which serves as the main bus terminus for the town.
+Today, The Mall Maidstone hosts a wide variety of shops, from independent retailers to big chain names like B&M. It is a key part of the town centre, also containing the Chequers Bus Station, retaining the old name, which serves as the main bus terminus for the town.

-In December 2012 the Arriva Travel Shop closed after trading for many years in the centre.

-In June 2013 the Beales Outlet store shut after only a year in the centre. it was in the largest store in The Mall.